Project History Greens Bayou

 Additional improvements include new seating areas, signage, trash cans and recycling bins.
 Houston Parks Board Conservation & Maintenance team is continuing work in this area to grow native grasses and plant species.

 Greens Bayou Greenway from I-45 to Greens Parkway

 On March 28, 2019, Houston Parks Board – along with Harris County Precinct One Commissioner Rodney Ellis, Vice Mayor Pro-Tem Jerry Davis, Houston Parks and Recreation Department Director Steve Wright, and others – celebrated the ribbon cutting of Greens Bayou Greenway.
 The new greenway features a 2-mile paved concrete trail, botanical themed design elements, two new pedestrian bridges, landscaping, and more.

-In June 2019, construction finished on a new Greens Bayou Greenway project to connect Strickland Park to Maxey Park.
-In addition to the 10-foot wide concrete hike-and-bike trail, notable new features are improvements to Maxey Park and Strickland Park, a connection into the nearby METRO Park and Ride and a mid-block crossing on Woodforest Boulevard.
+In June 2019, construction was completed on a Greens Bayou Greenway project to connect Strickland Park to Maxey Park.
+In addition to the 10-foot-wide concrete hike-and-bike trail, notable new features are improvements to Maxey Park and Strickland Park, a connection into the nearby METRO Park and Ride and a mid-block crossing on Woodforest Boulevard.

 The project started in June 2018 and was completed in May 2019.

 Click here to read the trail opening press release.

 Greens Bayou Greenway from Brock Park to Valley Forest Drive

 On Dec.
 20, 2019, Houston Parks Board – along with Congresswoman Sheila Jackson Lee, Senator Carol Alvarado, Mayor Sylvester Turner, Harris County Precinct One Commissioner Rodney Ellis, Houston Parks and Recreation Department Director Steve Wright, and others – celebrated the ribbon cutting of a new 2.3-mile segment of Greens Bayou Greenway.